mys-lang/mys/docs/language-reference/generics.rst

 .. code-block:: python

-   from x import Yy as T1
+   from x import Yy
-   from m import _Nn as T2
+   from m import _Nn
    # Imports from generic module.

    class Foo:
-       a: T1
+       a: Yy
-       b: T2
+       b: _Nn